andre-st/dotfiles/README.md

   After the shell exits, auto-backup is re-armed

-Currently I only use 1 backup disk, but will eventually expand the system to 2 disks in regular rotation in case one disk becomes corrupted.
+I use 2 backup disks in weekly rotation in case one disk becomes corrupted.
-I might write "Backup ODD" and "Backup EVEN" on the hard drive enclosures, corresponding to the specific week or month of backup.
+I wrote "Backup ODD" and "Backup EVEN" on the hard drive enclosures, corresponding to the specific week of backup (`date +%V`).
 Maybe I'll display "Odd/Even" in the i3 status bar next to the date.
+I do not do this on defined days so worst case would be a loss of almost 2 weeks of recent data (backup at the beginning of the week, next backup at the end of the week).
-The current _rsync_ options would already automatically update every hard disk to the correct state based on the data already on it.
+By default, the current _rsync_ options update every hard disk to the correct state based on the data already on it.